TERITORI/teritori-chain/testnet/teritori-testnet-v2/README.md

 ## Server Configuration

-Here is the configuration of the server we are using.
+Here is the configuration of the server we are using:
-No. of CPUs: 2
+- No. of CPUs: 2
-Memory: 2GB
+- Memory: 2GB
-Disk: 80GB SSD
+- Disk: 80GB SSD
-OS: Ubuntu 18.04 LTS
+- OS: Ubuntu 18.04 LTS

-Allow all incoming connections from TCP port 26656 and 26657 Notes on the configurations.
+Allow all incoming connections from TCP port 26656 and 26657

+Notes on the configurations.
 1. Multicore is important, regardless the less CPU time usage
 2. teritorid uses less than 1GB memory and 2GB should be enough for now.